How Does an LLM Predict the Next Token? The Core Idea Beginners Should Learn First

 Temperature

-Temperature changes how sharp or spread out the probability distribution feels.
+Temperature changes how sharp or spread out the distribution behaves.

 - lower temperature: more conservative and predictable